Iscahlau/ho_yu_college/API.md

 #### POST `/games/{gameId}/click`

-Record a click (play) event for a specific game.
-Atomically increments the click counter.
+Record a click (play) event for a specific game and calculate time-based marks for students.
+Atomically increments the click counter and awards marks based on play time and difficulty.

 **Path Parameters:**
 - `gameId`: The game identifier